3 yellow robots sitting as the table and creating AI agents

 Benefit #6: Innovation and competitive advantage

-Adding AI agents into everyday operations can visibly enhance innovation and provide a competitive advantage over other fintechs.
+Adding AI agents into everyday operations visibly enhances innovation and provides a competitive advantage over other fintechs.
 The technology opens up new opportunities like improved decision-making, cost-effectiveness, and constant availability.

 How do autonomous AI agents work?